CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/AI901-Gettingstarted/M09new-Gettingstarted.md

 # Module 07: Apply guardrails to prevent the output of harmful content

-### Overall Estimated Timing: 30 Minutes
+### Overall Estimated Timing: 60 Minutes

+I can create it in the same polished style as the Translation lab.
+Based on the uploaded document , here are the rewritten sections.

 ## Overview

-In this lab, you will explore how to use Microsoft Foundry to implement responsible AI practices through the use of content safety guardrails.
-You will create a Microsoft Foundry project, deploy a GPT-5 model, and interact with the model using the default content filtering configuration.
-By testing a variety of prompts, including harmful, offensive, and sensitive requests, you will observe how built-in guardrails help manage AI-generated content.

-You will then create and apply a custom guardrail with stricter filtering thresholds for categories such as Hate, Violence, Sexual, and Self-harm content.
-Finally, you will verify the guardrail configuration and understand how content filtering supports the development of safe, responsible, and trustworthy AI applications.
+In this lab, you will use the multimodal capabilities of GPT-5 Mini in Microsoft Foundry to analyze images and extract information from visual content.
+You will begin by verifying image input support in the Chat Playground and designing prompts that instruct the model to perform face and image analysis.
+You will explore different prompting techniques to understand how prompt structure affects the quality and usefulness of generated results.

+You will then build a Python application using the Azure AI Foundry SDK that sends image URLs to a deployed GPT-5 Mini model and returns structured face analysis results.
+Finally, you will explore Content Understanding in Microsoft Foundry and compare it with multimodal prompting approaches for extracting information from images.
+Through these activities, you will gain hands-on experience building vision-enabled AI applications using Microsoft Foundry.

 ## Objectives

 By the end of this lab, you will be able to:

-1. **Create a Microsoft Foundry project:** Set up and configure a Microsoft Foundry project to manage AI resources, model deployments, and guardrail configurations.

-2. **Deploy a generative AI model:** Browse the Microsoft Foundry model catalog, review model details, and deploy a GPT-5 model using the recommended default settings.

-3. **Explore default content safety guardrails:** Interact with a deployed model and observe how built-in content filters handle potentially harmful, offensive, and sensitive prompts.

-4. **Test model behavior with different prompt types:** Evaluate the responses generated for prompts related to violence, hate speech, and self-harm, and understand how default guardrails influence model outputs.

-5. **Create and configure custom guardrails:** Define stricter content filtering policies for Hate, Violence, Sexual, and Self-harm categories by configuring custom guardrail settings.

-6. **Apply guardrails to model deployments:** Associate a custom guardrail with a deployed model and verify that the updated content safety controls are active.

-7. **Understand responsible AI practices:** Learn how content filtering and guardrails help reduce harmful content generation and support the development of safe, responsible, and trustworthy AI applications.
+1. **Verify multimodal model capabilities:** Confirm that GPT-5 Mini supports image input and visual analysis in Microsoft Foundry.

+2. **Design image analysis prompts:** Create and test prompts that instruct the model to analyze faces, expressions, age estimates, and contextual information from images.

+3. **Compare prompting strategies:** Evaluate how open-ended, structured, and confidence-based prompts affect the quality and format of image analysis results.

+4. **Build a vision-enabled application:** Develop a Python application using the Azure AI Foundry SDK to perform face and image analysis programmatically.

+5. **Analyze images using URLs:** Send publicly accessible image URLs to a deployed multimodal model and process the returned results.

+6. **Generate structured outputs:** Use prompt engineering techniques to obtain structured JSON responses suitable for downstream applications.

+7. **Explore Content Understanding:** Investigate Microsoft's Content Understanding capabilities and compare them with multimodal prompting approaches.

+8. **Understand computer vision use cases in Foundry:** Learn how multimodal AI models can be used to interpret visual content and support real-world vision applications.

 ## Pre-requisites

-* Basic knowledge of the Azure portal and navigating cloud resources.
+* Basic knowledge of Python programming and executing commands from a terminal.
-* Familiarity with Microsoft Foundry and its project-based workspace experience.
+* Familiarity with Microsoft Foundry and navigating project workspaces.
-* General understanding of generative AI models and prompt-based interactions.
+* General understanding of generative AI models and prompt engineering concepts.
-* Basic awareness of Responsible AI concepts, including content safety and content moderation.
+* Basic awareness of computer vision concepts such as image analysis, face detection, and visual attribute extraction.
+* Access to a Microsoft Foundry environment with permissions to create projects and deploy models.
+* An active Azure subscription with access to Microsoft Foundry services.

 ## Architecture

-This lab demonstrates how Microsoft Foundry uses content safety guardrails to control interactions with generative AI models.
-The architecture highlights how prompts and model responses are evaluated against safety policies before being returned to the user.
+This lab demonstrates how Microsoft Foundry and a deployed GPT-5 Mini multimodal model can be used to analyze images and extract structured information from visual content.
+The architecture highlights how image URLs and prompts are processed by the model to generate face and image analysis results.

-1. **Microsoft Foundry Project:** A centralized workspace used to manage AI resources, model deployments, and guardrail configurations.
+1. **Microsoft Foundry Project:** A centralized workspace used to manage AI resources, model deployments, project settings, and application integration.

-2. **GPT-5 Model Deployment:** The generative AI model that processes user prompts and generates responses within the Foundry project.

-3. **Content Safety Guardrails:** Built-in and custom content filtering policies that evaluate prompts and model responses for harmful content categories such as Hate, Violence, Sexual, and Self-harm.
+2. **GPT-5 Mini Multimodal Deployment:** A deployed multimodal model capable of processing both text and image inputs and generating descriptive or structured outputs.

-4. **Foundry Playground:** A browser-based interface used to interact with the deployed model, test prompts, and observe the effects of content filtering.
+3. **Chat Playground:** A browser-based interface used to test image analysis prompts and evaluate model responses before application development.

-5. **Filtered Responses:** User prompts and model completions are checked against the configured guardrails, ensuring that potentially harmful content is blocked or moderated before being displayed.
+4. **Azure AI Foundry SDK Application:** A Python application that connects to the Foundry project and programmatically invokes the deployed model.

+5. **Image URL Input:** Publicly accessible image URLs that are passed to the model as part of multimodal prompts for analysis.

+6. **Prompt-Based Vision Processing:** Instructions provided through prompts that guide the model to perform face analysis, image description, and structured information extraction.

+7. **Content Understanding Service:** A Foundry capability used to extract structured information from images through predefined analysis pipelines.

+8. **Structured Analysis Results:** The outputs generated by the model, including face counts, expressions, age estimates, contextual observations, and other visual attributes.

 ## Architecture Diagram